Glitched-Json/Library-Management-Software---Python-Project/README.md

 In each dataset model, two custom entries have been added for convinience: [username: user - password: 123], and [username: admin - password: 123].
 These entries have been manually set to bypass the usual password restrictions.
 They provide an easy way to expore both user-related commands and admin-specific commands with an easy log in method.

+I also recommend looking at the "project breakdown.pdf" file for a clear explanation on how this project is structured